Mayo Clinic's approach

 Surgical expertise.
 Mayo Clinic surgeons perform minimally invasive surgery to remove a living donor's kidney (laparoscopic nephrectomy) for a kidney transplant, which is less painful and has a shorter recovery time for the donor.

-Mayo Clinic surgeons perform more than 600 kidney transplants a year, including numerous complex surgical procedures at campuses in Arizona, Florida and Minnesota.
+Mayo Clinic surgeons perform nearly 700 kidney transplants a year, including numerous complex surgical procedures at campuses in Arizona, Florida and Minnesota.
 As a three-site institution, Mayo Clinic has one of the largest living-donor kidney transplant and paired-kidney donor programs in the United States.

 - Research.
 Mayo Clinic researchers actively study the health of donors after transplant surgery to improve results.
 At Mayo Clinic, you may have access to ongoing clinical trials, research and new treatments as part of your living-donor transplantation experience.